 In the spirit of full disclosure, my happy heart sank a bit when it started to rain within minutes of moving the “set” outside, but it didn’t last long.
 Thankfully, the sun reappeared and the rest of the shoot went well.

 Really well, in fact.
 I took exactly 260 photos (yes, I know… It sounds like a lot, but deleting the photos that don’t work is far less work than re-creating an entire dish or scene.
 And, I’ve often found that my favorite photos are the ones taken from unplanned angles, so I keep snapping until I’m pretty sure I’ve covered all the possibilities.)

-I shoot most often with a Cannon 80D (aka, “Lucy” – everything I love has a name) and an 18-135 lens.
+I shoot most often with a Canon 80D (aka, “Lucy” – everything I love has a name) and an 18-135 lens.
 My thoughtful husband gifted me with Lucy earlier this year, and I couldn’t love her more!

 The following will make technical photography fanatics and those who prefer control over their environments cringe, but the photos you see here are au naturel.
 I do have an indoor photo studio, and an admirable collection of camera lenses and lighting sources to play with, but I didn’t use any of them today.

 If I were actually serving this cheese and seafood charcuterie to friends today, it would be al fresco… Out on the deck in the early evening with light breezes rustling the fallen leaves that have gathered on the ground… Wine poured, content hearts, relaxed smiles, and happy tummies all around.
 That’s how we “celebrate everyday” around here, and I hope that these photos offer that feeling when others see them.